-For nearly two decades, the WSF has served as a vital gathering space for international activists seeking "another world," but now may be losing momentum.
-In this GTI Forum, a panel of WSF veterans appraise its past, critique its present, and debate its future.
+The World Social Forum has been a vital gathering space for international activists.
+But is it losing momentum?
+A panel of WSF veterans appraise its past, critique its present, and debate its future.

 The former Greek Minister of Finance describes his vision for a democratized European Union, the political challenge, and the new transnational movement working for another Europe.